 Budget-Friendly Lunch and Dinner Spots:

-- Nase maso: Super popular restaurant that specializes in hearty meat dishes.
+- Nase maso: A super popular restaurant that specializes in hearty meat dishes.

 - Ferdinanda: Hearty traditional Czech cuisine.